If you’ve ever required the services of a truck mechanic in Gainesville, GA, you may have stopped to ask yourself: what all do truck mechanics do?

-The primary duty of a truck mechanic is to complete routine checks on vehicles and make the necessary repairs and maintenance that keep them running safely.
+The primary duty of a truck mechanic is to make a preventive maintenance checklist & complete routine checks on vehicles and make the necessary repairs and maintenance that keep them running safely.
 This makes up the bulk of what they do each day.
 As part of this, they examine all parts of diesel vehicles, diagnose specific problems, deliver solutions, and take steps to prevent new problems from developing.

 How intensive this work is varies.
-Sometimes, the daily work of a truck mechanic in Gainesville, GA is light; they make small repairs and simple maintenance.
+Sometimes, the daily work of a truck mechanic in Gainesville, GA is light; they make small repairs and simple maintenance such as replacing oil of the diesel engine in correct intervals.
 Other days, they need to dismantle and rebuild entire engines.

 However, the job description for a truck mechanic doesn’t end with the work they do on vehicles.
 They also need to have customer service skills, clear communication when explaining issues to clients, and a knack for sales.